Inschrijven op de nieuwsbrief

 Kees Biekart

-is a political scientist connected with the Institute of Social Studies (ISS) in The Hague, an international training and research centre for global issues that is part of Rotterdam's Erasmus University.
-Biekart is interested in social change and social movements, and especially looks at how activists in the so-called "emerging economies" (such as of South Africa, Brazil, Turkey, India and Indonesia) strive for more equality and the right to partake of the new-found prosperity.
-Together with his international students, he looks for alternative ways to support political democracy at a grassroots level in these countries.
-He constantly seeks out new forms of research, including "storytelling," which has become an important method for him.
+is a political scientist at the International Institute of Social Studies (ISS, part of Erasmus University Rotterdam) in The Hague and interested in transformative change and social movements, Together with his international students, he looks for alternative ways to support political democracy at a grassroots level.
+He constantly seeks out new forms of research, including "storytelling", which has become an increasingly important research method.

 ISS Storytelling afternoon